walkermatt/longwayaround.org.uk/src/pages/about.rst

 Matt Walker
 ~~~~~~~~~~~

 Geospatial Technologist at `Astun Technology`_, former Technical Director at `Dotted Eyes Ltd.`_.
-User and advocate of open software, standards and data.
+User, maintainer and advocate of open software, standards and data.

 Contact
 ~~~~~~~